rv0699/cypress_API_Automation/README.md

 - 2025-06-13: Added test cases for GET API , https://gorest.co.in/ is being used for automation in the project
 - 2025-06-13: Added test cases for POST API , https://gorest.co.in/ is being used for automation in the project
 - 2025-06-13: Added test cases as an example for API chaining
+- 2025-06-14: Added test cases for PUT API and made minor modifications to remove hard coding from project

 ## How to Use
 Instructions for running or contributing to the project.